RHilburn75/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
  1. You could create a chart showing Fever in relation to all of the others.
- 2. You couls also create a map chart showing the number of plays through out the world
+ 2. You could also create a map chart showing the number of plays through out the world